A Scalable AutoML Approach Based on Graph Neural Networks: The Pipeline Automation

 \subsection{Graph Generation for ML Pipelines}

 {\sysname} formulates the generation of ML pipelines as a graph generation problem.
 The intuition behind this idea is that a neural graph generator might capture more succinctly multiple pipelines seen in practice for a given dataset, and might also capture statistical similarities between different pipelines more effectively.
 To effectively use such a network, we add a single dataset node as the starting point for the filtered pipelines we generate from Python notebooks.
 The node is assumed to flow into a \texttt{read\_csv} call which is often the starting point for the pipelines.
-For generating an ML pipeline, we simply pass in a dataset node for the nearest neighbour of the unseen dataset, i.e., the most similar dataset based on content similarity, as shown in Figure~\ref{fig:overview}.
+For generating an ML pipeline, we simply pass in a dataset node for the nearest neighbour of the unseen dataset, i.e., the most similar dataset based on content similarity, as shown in Figure~\ref{fig:kgpipGen}.

-Our neural graph generator produces graphs in a node-by-node fashion.
-The generation process can be summarized in the following sequential steps: (1) decide whether to add a new node of a certain type, if yes, (2) decide whether to add an edge to the newly added node, if yes (3) decide the existing node to which the edge to be added.
-It then repeats from step (2) until no more edges to be added, then repeats from step (1) until no more nodes to be added.
-The graph generator utilizes node embeddings that are learned throughout the training via graph propagation rounds.
-These embeddings capture the structure of the ML pipeline graphs.
-We built on the work proposed by \citet{deepgmg}, modifying it to support the same conditional graph generation process after training.
-That is, the graph generation starts with a subgraph instead of from scratch.
-During testing, {\sysname} starts from a subgraph including a dataset node connected to a node for a \texttt{read\_csv} call.
-With this modification, it is possible to generate graphs for unseen datasets using the closest seen dataset node -- more specifically, its content embedding obtained from the dataset embedding module.
-It also generates multiple competing ML pipeline graphs for an unseen dataset with a score (probability) of each graph.
+Our meta-learning model generates ML pipeline graphs in a sequential node-by-node fashion.
+Algorithm~\ref{algorithm:graph_generation} illustrates the implementation of the graph generation model.
+For an empty graph $G$ and the most similar dataset $SD$, the algorithm starts by adding an edge between $SD$ and \texttt{pandas.read\_csv}.
+Then, the graph neural network $f_{AddNode}$ decides whether to add a new node of a certain type.
+The network $f_{AddEdge}$ decides whether to add an edge to the newly added node.
+Then, the network $f_{ChooseNode}$ decides the existing node to which the edge is to be added.
+The While loop at line 7 is repeated repeated until no more edges to be added.
+The While loop at line 4 is repeated until no more nodes to be added.
+The three neural networks, namely $f_{AddNode}$, $f_{AddEdge}$, and $f_{ChooseNode}$, utilize node embeddings that are learned throughout training via graph propagation rounds.
+These embeddings capture the structure of ML pipeline graphs.